Monroe Township, Middlesex County, New Jersey: Education

+About 300 students from Jamesburg attend Monroe Township High School as part of a sending/receiving relationship with the Jamesburg Public Schools that has been in effect since 1980.

+Eighth grade students from all of Middlesex County are eligible to apply to attend the high school programs offered by the Middlesex County Magnet Schools, a county-wide vocational school district that offers full-time career and technical education at its schools in East Brunswick, Edison, Perth Amboy, Piscataway and Woodbridge Township, with no tuition charged to students for attendance.

+Sports

+The township has three cricket fields, which host amateur leagues and tournaments.
+The township is the home of the United Cricket Club, which participates in the US Cricket League.
+In 2023, Monroe Township High School launched New Jersey's first ever high school cricket team.

 Parks and recreation

 Thompson Park is a 675 acres park, connected to sports fields operated by Monroe Township High School, and straddles both Monroe Township and Jamesburg.
-It is the largest park in the Middlesex County Park System, and features Lake Manalapan where fisherman and fisherwoman could fish (motorboats are not allowed on the lake, but rowing is permitted).
+It is the largest park in the Middlesex County Park System, and features Lake Manalapan where people could fish (motorboats are not allowed on the lake, but rowing is permitted).
 The park also has its own dog park, various hiking trails, and a small fenced in zoo that has various native and exotic animals on display.

 Other parks in the township include Veteran's Park Playground and Spray Park, James Monroe Memorial Park, Thomas L. Allen Softball Complex, Daniel P. Ryan Field, and Monroe Township Soccer Complex.

+In 2023, Monroe Township started a park expansion plan that will last several years and is split up into multiple phases.
+Phase 1, which will last up until 2026, includes adding new pickleball and volleyball courts at the senior citizen center as well as at Patriot Park.
+Other locations that will have upgrades included in the first phase are the Monroe Township Community Garden and Veterans Park.
+Phase 2 will take 4–10 years, including renovations and adding new infrastructure such as parking lots and playgrounds.